 12 tools with the unique strength of five search types: text search, vector search, hybrid search (text + vector combined), text similarity search, and filter-based queries.
 Full collection CRUD and data operations round out the feature set.
 Supports both stdio and SSE transport.

-Best for: Self-hosted production deployments, teams that need hybrid search, enterprise environments already running Milvus or Zilliz Cloud.
+Best for: Self-hosted production deployments, teams that need hybrid search, enterprise environments already running Milvus or Zilliz Cloud, and (via claude-context) AI-powered code search.

 Limitation: More complex setup than Chroma or Qdrant.
 Text similarity search requires Milvus 2.6.0+.
 Documentation assumes familiarity with Milvus concepts (partitions, schemas, index types).